swaptacular/swpt_accounts/protocol.rst

 ---------

-Client implementations SHOULD maintain *account data records* (AD record) in their databases, so as to store accounts' current status data.
+Client implementations SHOULD maintain *account data records* (AD record) in their databases, to store accounts' current status data.
 The primary key for account data records SHOULD be the (``creditor_id``, ``debtor_id``) tuple.
 As a minimum, `AD record`_\s MUST also be able to store the values of ``creation_date``,